-Despite instability and ongoing conflict, Libya remains a destination for migrant workers from across the African continent and a transit country for migrants, asylum seekers, and refugees attempting to cross the Mediterranean and reach Europe.
+Despite ongoing instability, Libya remained a destination for migrant workers from across Africa and a transit country for migrants, asylum seekers, and refugees attempting to cross the Mediterranean and reach Europe.

-For more than two years Doctors Without Borders/Médecins Sans Frontières (MSF) has provided medical assistance to migrants and refugees arbitrarily held in detention centers that are nominally under the control of Libya’s Ministry of the Interior.
-Most medical complaints are related to the conditions in the facilities where they are detained, with overcrowding, inadequate food and drinking water, and insufficient latrines resulting in respiratory tract infections, musculoskeletal pain, and skin and diarrheal diseases.
+In 2018, Doctors Without Borders/Médecins Sans Frontières (MSF) provided medical assistance to migrants and refugees arbitrarily held in detention centers nominally under the control of the Ministry of the Interior.

 Many of our patients in the centers were extremely vulnerable people, for example unaccompanied children, lactating mothers and their newborns, and survivors of human trafficking who had been held captive for prolonged periods, deprived of food, tortured, and exposed to extreme violence, including the killing of family members.